apollographql/apollo-kotlin-normalized-cache/Writerside/topics/options.md

 ## `allowCachedErrors`

 Sets whether to allow GraphQL errors to be returned from the cache.
-If set to false, if any field is an Error in the cache, the returned response has a null data and a non-null exception of type ApolloGraphQLException.
+If set to false, if any field is an Error in the cache, the returned response has a null data and a non-null exception of type `ApolloGraphQLException`.

 ## `allowCachedPartialResults`